Water Margin: Simpler recension

-Complex editions
+Full recension

-The complex editions are more descriptive and circulated more widely than their simplified counterparts.
-The three main versions of the complex editions are a 100-chapter, a 120-chapter and a 70-chapter edition.
-The most commonly modified parts of the complex editions are the stories on what happened after the outlaws are granted amnesty.
+The full-recension editions (繁本, fanben or fan-pen) are more descriptive and circulated more widely than their simplified counterparts.
+The three main versions of the full recension are a 100-chapter, a 120-chapter and a 70-chapter edition.
+The most commonly modified parts of the full recension are the stories on what happened after the outlaws are granted amnesty.